ElteHupkes/metaphoric/content/2013-04-20-16-39-metaphoric-in-git.md

 I started [MetaphoricJS](http://github.com/ElteHupkes/MetaphoricJS) a while ago to play around with [EmberJS](http://www.emberjs.com), but decided this is also not quite suited for a blog (I don't remember which article pointed this out; but blogs are mostly about sporadic users viewing one or two of your posts, why have them download a whole bunch of JS?).
-Besides, I get a lot of EmberJS playing time at my job at [SRXP](http://www.srxp.com) these days.
+It was mostly for playing around; but I get a lot of EmberJS playing time at my job at [SRXP](http://www.srxp.com) these days.
 So instead I took an entirely different approach:

 - I like having everything in repos; so why couldn't my blog be a repo?
 Step 1: create Git-repo for blog.
-- Posts are just text files in the repo; every post consists of a config file (in JSON, 'cause every programming language can read it easily) and a content source.
-I can write them in Markdown, or in HTML if I need something fancy.
+- Posts are just text files in the repo; every post is simply a file written in Markdown, which of course means I can still mix in HTML wherever I like.
 But oh no, what if I want to create a post while on the road without access to my own computer (read: private key for checking out the repo)?
 Solution: put the entire thing on GitHub, which supports sweet inline-editing of the repository.
 - Screw managing and storing content yourself: I already used YouTube for videos; now I'll use SoundCloud for sounds, and whatever-box for whatever may come up in the future.
 There's a better solution for everything than the one I have the time to come up with.